thomasio101/SelenScript/readme.md

 it was recommended by DreadberryJam from a discord server i talk in.

 ## Syntax
-Please note that the syntax may change as this is work in progress!
 The syntax of SelenScript is directly a extension of Lua 5.4
 This dose not mean you can't use it for other Lua versions (proper support maybe added later)
+**BEWARE**
+Please note that SelenScript is under heavy development, thus the syntax may change.

 Typing info
 ```Lua